Elderly Smoking Cessation Promotion Project

 Objectives

-According to the survey conducted by the Government Census and Statistics Department in 2023, there were 577,000 daily cigarette smokers in Hong Kong, of whom 29.4% were aged 60 or above.
-Smokers aged 50 or above account for over half of all smokers in Hong Kong.
+According to the survey conducted by the Government Census and Statistics Department in 2025, there were 538,100 daily cigarette smokers in Hong Kong, of whom 32.2% were aged 60 or above.
+Smokers aged 50 or above account for nearly 60% of all smokers in Hong Kong.
 Most of the elderly people do not fully understand the health impact of smoking particularly secondhand smoke.
 Furthermore, the intention to quit among elderly smokers is generally low.
 COSH has been dedicated to promoting a smoke-free lifestyle.
 To address the needs of the elderly and encourage them to pursue a smoke-free, healthy life, the “Elderly Smoking Cessation Promotion Project” has been launched since 2012, with the aims to inform tobacco hazards, clarify misconceptions about smoking cessation and encourage the elderly to kick the smoking habit.

 In the Elderly Smoking Cessation Promotion Project, COSH promotes the smoke-free messages through various channels, including health talks, visits to elderly centres, community promotion activities and media promotion, etc.